2000 Houston Astros season: Early April

+Inaugural game at Enron Field

 Like the regular season home opener of the Astrodome in 1965 when Houston hosted the Philadelphia Phillies, the Astros hosted Philadelphia on April 7 for the first regular season game at Enron Field and 2000 home opener.
 Octavio Dotel was the starting pitcher for the Astros, while the Phillies countered with Randy Wolf.
 Phillies center fielder Doug Glanville collected both of the first at bat and first hit in regular season play at Enron Field, while Scott Rolen connected in the top of the seventh off Dotel for the first home run.
 Second baseman Craig Biggio led off the bottom half of the first with a single to center field for the Astros' first regular season base hit in their new stadium, and in the seventh, Hidalgo connected off Wolf for the first Astros home run at Enron.
 Philadelphia won, 4–1.
 Wolf (1–0) was the winning pitcher while Dotel (0–1) took the loss.

+Rest of April

 On April 11, Thomas Howard of the St. Louis Cardinals crushed the first-ever grand slam at Enron.
 Hit during the seventh inning off Chris Holt, Howard's drive was instrumental in securing a 10–6 win for St. Louis, who exploded for seven runs total in the seventh.
-It was St. Louis 7th win of 8 games to start the campaign, while the Astros dropped to 3–5.
+It was St. Louis' 7th win of 8 games to start the campaign, while the Astros dropped to 3–5.

-On April 14 at Qualcomm Stadium, Reynods worked five innings, allowed 10 hits, one walk, three runs and struck out three.
+On April 14 at Qualcomm Stadium, Reynolds worked five innings, allowed 10 hits, one walk, three runs and struck out three.
 He helped out his own cause in the fifth inning with by connecting for his fourth career home run, a solo shot that tied the score at 3–3.
+During the sixth, Bagwell took southpaw Kevin Walker deep for his third career grand slam.
+Moisés Alou also slugged his fourth home run.

 From April 27—May 14, Moisés Alou was on the disabled list (DL) with a right calf strain.

 Chris Holt fired a one-hit shutout of the Milwaukee Brewers on April 28, while Bagwell, Hidalgo and Ward all backed him with long balls.
-A second-inning single by Ron Belliard became Milwaukee's only team hit in Holt's brilliant performance.
+A second-inning single by Ron Belliard became Milwaukee's only team hit in Holt's brilliant performance, the only one-hitter of his career.
+Astros hitters worked 11 walks.
+Holt earned a game score of 86.

+On April 29, the Astros drew another 14 bases on balls, which set a club record for a nine-inning game.
+They defeated Milwaukee, 10 to 3.
+(Note: Surpassed 12 (twice), on June 27, 1969, and September 5, 1979.
+Criteria: For single games, from 1898 to 2026, for HOU, in the regular season, sorted by descending bases on balls.)

 For the month of April, Reynolds sported a 4–0 record and 3.35 earned run average (ERA) over 37 2/3 innings pitched (IP).